ikhsannur1996/etl-airflow/README.md

  LANGUAGE plpgsql
 AS $procedure$
 BEGIN
-    CREATE TABLE IF NOT EXISTS "output".employee_output AS SELECT *
+    CREATE TABLE IF NOT EXISTS "output".employee_output_sp AS SELECT *
     FROM public.employee;
 END;